Beech Bark Disease

 Wisconsin counties with beech scale or beech bark disease

 The beech scale has been found in low populations throughout most of the Wisconsin range of beech.
 Beech scale is confirmed in eleven counties: Dodge, Door, Forest, Kewaunee, Marinette, Manitowoc, Menominee, Oconto, Ozaukee, Sheboygan and Washington.
 Mortality due to the Neonectria fungus and high populations of beech scale has only been observed in Door County, Wisconsin.

 Scales are tiny insects (0.5 to 1 mm) related to aphids.
 Like aphids, they have a long tube-like mouthpart called a "stylet" that is inserted into the tree to extract nutrients from the sap.
 Females reproduce without mating.
 Adult beech scales lay eggs during the summer and the eggs hatch in the fall.
 Once the young insects find a suitable location on a beech tree, they insert their stylet into the bark and begin feeding.
 They lose their legs, become covered with a woolly wax and remain on the bark for the rest of their lives.
 Scales overwinter this way and become adults in the spring.

 Two fungal species work with scale insects to cause beech bark disease.
 One species (Neonectria ditissima) is a native North American fungus that causes a target canker on weakened hardwoods (a canker is a localized region of dead tissue, often having a sunken appearance).
-The other fungus, Neonectria faginata, is introduced to North America although it's unclear where it originated.
+The other fungus, Neonectria faginata, is also believed to be native to North America.

 Signs and symptoms

 Beech bark disease is in Wisconsin.
 Look for beech trees covered in white wool.
 Report suspect trees to the local DNR office or to DNR forest health staff.

 A beech infested with beech scale will have scattered woolly spots on the tree trunk.
 After the scales reproduce, the entire trunk of the tree may be covered in white wool.
 Scale populations can rise to high levels within only two or three years.
 Natural movement of the scale is estimated at six miles per year.
 The immature scales are blown by the wind and are also moved by birds and people.
 Typically, the scale appears several years before disease symptoms.